 5. What is the schedule for adults on Sunday morning?

 Adult Growth Groups – 9:00 a.m.

-Most adults attend one of 10 different adult growth groups.
+Most adults attend one of our different adult connection groups.
 These fellowships are smaller group settings where you can meet people, enjoy perhaps some coffee and donuts, and hear a teaching lesson more directly applicable to your life situation.
-The best way to get to know people at Liberty Baptist Church is to visit one of these adult growth groups.
+The best way to get to know people at Liberty Baptist Church is to visit one of these connection groups.

 Morning Service – 10:00 a.m.

 Then at 10:00 a.m. we meet in the main auditorium for our Morning Service where we enjoy the beautiful and inspiring music of the choir, orchestra, ensembles, and soloists.
 The music is always followed by a clear, helpful, and challenging Bible message from Pastor Tomlinson.
 This service is a little over one hour in length.

 There is not a dress code at Liberty Baptist Church for members or guests.
 Our ministry leaders and many of our church family dress in more traditional “Sunday” dress — the men in a dress shirt and dress slacks, typically with a tie, and the women in modest dress; however, our main goal is that you would feel welcome and comfortable during your visit here at Liberty Baptist!

 Yes.
 We have a Sunday evening service (completely different from Sunday morning) that begins at 5:00 p.m.
 Again, in this service you’ll enjoy the choir and special music as well as a challenging and helpful message from Pastor Tomlinson.
 We also meet on Wednesday evenings at 7:00 p.m. for a mid-week Bible study.
 If you can’t be our guest on Sunday morning, we hope you’ll visit with us during another service time.

 8. Am I expected to participate in the offering?